cajacko/project-journal/projects/thoughts.md

 ## Updates 🔼

+### 2020-11-07 - 2020-11-16

+Cleaning up straight after dinner feels nice.

+I don't like online games.
+Something about it doesn't feel right.
+Maybe it's because I mainly play solo story based games.
+Or spend all day on the computer.

+Will my unwillingness of online games and social media be bad for accepting future society?
+Or being able to build things people love?

+The strangeness of the future will be pretty impossible to predict.

+There are some topics I should really get a base understanding for: Evolutionary biology, personality types, IQ, physics, history, economics

+I want to start spending more time off screen, so got a physical sketchbook again.
+Feels good.
+And stick to building board games.
+Don't need to get into video game development.

+At some point my job will be taken over by the machines.
+How much do I need to prep now for it?
+I could try and slowly move my focus, but that won't be as fun.
+It should probably be fine as long as I have my core skills: creativity, vision, management, entrepreneurship etc. And if my level of programming job goes, so many other things must have gone y this points that it would be fairly normal.
+And systems should be in place.

+It seems like it's always a good idea to spend a reasonably amount of time on internal tooling and refining processes.
+For me personally it's my daily/weekly journaling and automating what I can.
+Checklists for everything!!!

 ### 2020-10-26 - 2020-11-06

 Turns out its quite nice to chat with friends on the phone.
 Don't normally do that, but is surprisingly fun.